bluemind-net/bm-agent/README.md

 ```
 See the project net.bluemind.bm-agent.application.test for the complete example code.

+##### Classloader in embedded mode

+When started via the published .deb packages, the client/server will run as an OSGI application using Eclipse Equinox as its target runtime.
+When using the embedded mode, the features provided by equinox will still work (for example the plugin lookup via Eclipse Extension Points), however there is a slightly different behaviour regarding the classloader, since all classes will be loaded by your applications classloader.
+In contrast to OSGI, dependencies used by bm-agent will be visible by your application classloader.

 # Developing a Plugin

 the easiest way to develop a plugin is to copy the very simple existing ping plugin and use it as a template.